CumulusNetworks/docs/content/version/cumulus-netq-141/Cumulus-NetQ-Image-and-Provisioning-Management-User-Guide/IPM-Command-Line-Overview.md

 {{%notice note%}}

 The NetQ IPM command line interface only runs on switches and server hosts implemented with Intel x86 or ARM-based architectures.
-If you are unsure what architecture your switch or server employs, check the Cumulus [Hardware Compatibility List](https://cumulusnetworks.com/products/hardware-compatibility-list/) and verify the value in the **Platforms** tab \> **CPU** column. </span>
+<span style="color: #353744;"> If you are unsure what architecture your
+switch or server employs, check the Cumulus [Hardware Compatibility List](https://cumulusnetworks.com/products/hardware-compatibility-list/) and verify the value in the **Platforms** tab \> **CPU** column. </span>